questqyubey/dicecards/jealous-infamy/ji_keywords.md

 - **Controller:** The player currently controlling the unit or token.

-- **Copy:** The unit may pay for and activate a tactic they don't have.
+- **Copy:** A unit replaces its power and archetype with that of the target unit.
+All damage is removed from the unit.
+Attachments and other tokens remain.

 - **Deadly:** After the unit deals damage in battle, the target unit is destroyed.